Science Communication

 Ludwig Huber

-Dr Giacomo Melis will make a short presentation on the relation between human and animal intelligence.
-Come join us and take part in an informal philosophical discussion.
+Dr Giacomo Melis made a short presentation on the relation between human and animal intelligence.
+We then had a lively philosophical discussion in which the whole group participated.

 Are animals rational in a way similar to humans are, or do they have a different kind of intelligence?
 Many philosophers think that rationality is uniquely human, and yet cognitive ethology suggests that the minds of humans and animals are pretty similar.
 After a short introduction on the arguments pro and against animal rationality, we’ll wonder what rationality might be and which subjects may possess it.